antoinebou12/MoreRVers/README.md

 - Ensure you're in a game session (not main menu)
 - The feature only affects the local player (server-safe)
 - Health component may not be accessible in all game states - check console for debug messages

-### Instant heal not working

-- Check that `InstantHealEnabled = 1` in config.ini
-- Verify `InstantHealThreshold` is within valid range (0.01 - 0.99)
-- Check console for "Instant heal enabled" message
-- Ensure you're in a game session with a valid pawn
-- Instant heal only affects the local player (server-safe)
-- Health component may not be accessible - check console for debug messages
-- If health component is not found, the game may use a different health system

 ## Contributing